Water For Life Grant

 The water filter systems were delivered through six educational workshops that gathered community leaders and families of remote villages along the Amazon and Napo Rivers in Loreto Peru.
 The workshops explained the importance of safe drinking water prior to guiding families through the assembly of the filter systems.
 The assembly of the systems builds a stronger sense of ownership and a level of comfort with operational maintenance.
 These workshops provided the knowledge and tools for families to produce safe drinking water for their families to reduce the health issues associated with drinking contaminated water and/or water overly treated with bleach.

-From this grant, nearly one hundred families are equipped to produce safe drinking water within these remote villages.
+From this grant, over one hundred families are equipped to produce safe drinking water within these remote villages.
 We estimate the impact to provide safe water to five hundred individuals for over two years.

 To assure effectiveness, the filter systems are regularly sampled and tested.
 Since travel to these villages is infrequent and beyond the reach of typical NGO’s, we set up a multi-layered contact system involving the local Rotary club, a hospital with a proven outreach program, and a local non-profit supporting conservation, education, and health initiatives.
 All of these groups have been trained to support the use of these filter and can assist with interim evaluation, maintenance, and repair.